 Marcel Petite's Fort St. Antonie is renowned as the aging vault for much of France’s best Comté.
 It's a temple of cheese, an underground fort housing over a hundred thousand wheels of cheese.
 We’re not the only importer sourcing Comté from this location.
 But no other importer comes to taste at all, let alone ten times per year.
 No other importer gets cheeses that are as consistent, as balanced, and as deeply flavored.

 Chef du Cave Claude Querry

 Unpasteurized cow’s milk

 Winter milk Comté sold February through March

-Wheels are 75 lbs whole, 18 lbs quarters, 9 lbs eights
+Wheels sold as 75 lbs whole, 18 lbs quarters, 9 lbs eighths